moogacs/docs.buf.build/docs/how-to/migrate-from-protolock.md

 [Protolock](https://github.com/nilslice/protolock) is a widely used Protobuf tool that primarily concentrates on breaking change detection.
-It deserves a lot of praise - in the OSS world, it largely pioneered the breaking change detection effort, and has been very well maintained.
+It deserves a lot of praise - in the OSS world, it largely pioneered the breaking change detection effort, and has been well maintained.
 We can't heap enough praise on this effort, it's helped the Protobuf ecosystem move forward in a big way.